 Disney+ had an app for Microsoft’s Xbox One gaming console when it launched.
 However, Xbox owners’ experience with the streaming service varied depending on the particular console they owned.
-With backwards compatibility planned for Xbox Series X, there shouldn’t be any issues going forward.
+That issue gets resolved with the release of the next-generation Xbox Series X and Series S consoles.

 Disney+ on the Xbox One

 There are several ways to get started with Disney+ on the Xbox One.
 If you already have a subscription, simply log in with your email address and password.
 If not, then you can either subscribe directly through the Disney+ website or as an in-app purchase on your Xbox One.
 The $7-per-month subscription unlocks all of the content and features Disney+ offers.

 Another option for people in the United States is to get the $13-per-month bundle of Disney’s three streaming services.
 Subscribing to ESPN+, Disney+ and the ad-supported version of Hulu separately would normally cost another $60 per year.

 Unfortunately, you won’t get all of Disney+’s features if you have the original Xbox One.
 Watching the highest-quality video on an Xbox One will require either the Xbox One S or the Xbox One X. These are the variants that have the HDMI 2.0 connectors required to support 4K and HDR output.
 The original Xbox One has an older version of HDMI that only supports HD output.

 What About Previous Xbox Consoles?

 From about 2008 onwards, most of the previous-generation Xbox consoles, the Xbox 360’s, shipped with an HDMI port that supported HD resolution.
 And even though Microsoft discontinued the console in 2016, it was enormously popular and many people keep theirs running to play their favorite games.
 So a Disney+ app ought to work and may have an audience.
 However, there’s no word on whether the Xbox 360 will ever get a Disney+ app.